MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ### Set up Power Query Editor

-The first step to isolating multiple queries is setting up your data in the Power Query Editor.
-You can then refresh the data in the editor.
-Basically, you take the same steps to set up your data in the Power Query Editor that you always do: connect to your data source, select the data you want in the Power Query Navigator, and then select **Transform data**.
+You don't need to reconnect or recreate your query, just open the query you want to test in the Power Query Editor.
+You can [duplicate the query](queries-pane.md#duplicating-a-query) in the editor if you don't want to mess with the existing query.

 ### Disable the data privacy firewall